mirsujat/Mailer/README.md

  create an stripe account at:  https://stripe.com/

-and follow their instructions
+and follow the instructions

 # and sendgrid

- create an acccount on:  https://sendgrid.com/
+ create an account on:  https://sendgrid.com/

  and follows their instruction to send email using sengird mail service